 - Use the results of the study to further investigate whether the current phosphorous water quality standard is an appropriate number to protect scenic rivers from excessive algae growth.

-Oklahoma’s current phosphorous standard for its six scenic rivers is 0.037 mg/L, but levels are often found to be in the range of 0.01 - 0.15 mg/L at the Illinois River near the Arkansas-Oklahoma border.
+At the time the committee was convened, Oklahoma’s phosphorous standard for its six scenic rivers was 0.037 mg/L, but levels were often found to be in the range of 0.01 - 0.15 mg/L at the Illinois River near the Arkansas-Oklahoma border.
 Concentrations are even greater during storm events.
 Phosphorous concentrations that cause a noticeable increase in algae growth are critical to all rivers, but by law scenic rivers have extra protection to preserve their high quality and unique characteristics.
 Sources of phosphorous in freshwater include runoff from urban development, agricultural operations, soil and streambank erosion, and wastewater and industrial discharges.

 - Derek Smithee, Oklahoma Water Resources Board (Co-Chair)

 - Shanon Phillips, Oklahoma Conservation Commission

 - Shellie Chard-McClary, Oklahoma Department of Environmental Quality

 - Dr. Brian Haggard, University of Arkansas (Co-Chair)